alimate/alimate.github.io/_posts/2016-9-10-java-9-http-websocket-client.md

 even transform it to whatever she likes, all in a very declarative way:<br>
 {% highlight java %}
 /*
-  Two web targets to consume asynchronously
+  Two web targets to consume asynchronously.
+List.of is part of Java 9, too.
  */
-List<URI> targets = Arrays.asList(
+List<URI> targets = List.of(
         new URI("http://alidg.me"),
         new URI("http://stackoverflow.com")
 );